 Pandemics can throw a wrench in your business plans from all angles and directions.
 With citizens forced to stay home and do as much work from there as possible, to increased demand for certain items, and decreased supply due to manufacturer shut-downs or disruptions across the supply chain.

-One of the most important plans to put in place if you fear a global pandemic is how your people will communicate with each other and conduct necessary business offsite.
+One of the most important plans to put in place if you fear a pandemic is how your people will communicate with each other and conduct necessary business offsite.
 It’s also important to have options when it comes to supply in case your supply chain is disrupted.

 2. Natural disasters

 A weather-related — tornados, hurricanes, tsunamis, etc. — or other natural phenomena like earthquakes, wildfires, and volcanic eruptions.
-Some of these types of disasters are difficult to predict and can onset in seconds.
+Some of these disasters are difficult to predict and can onset in seconds.
 They could cause grave damage to physical structures and anything inside, as well as disrupt supply chains through affected areas.

 3. Utility outages